Fausta: Family

+Fausta was the daughter of the emperor Maximian and his wife Eutropia.
+As her age is nowhere outright attested, scholarly estimates have ranged from 289/290 to the end of the 290s.
+To seal the alliance between them for control of the Tetrarchy, Maximian married her to Constantine I in 307.

+Constantine at first tried to present Maximian's suicide as an unfortunate tragedy, but later started spreading another version where Fausta was involved in her father's downfall.
+Barnes observed that the story "shows clear signs of being invented during Constantine's war against Maxentius."

+During her marriage, she had 5 children.
+Fausta held the title of nobilissima femina up until 324, when Constantine held her in high enough regard to grant her the title of augusta, which she received together with Constantine's mother Helena.

 Execution

 In 326, Fausta was put to death by Constantine, following the execution of Crispus, his eldest son by Minervina.
 The circumstances surrounding the two deaths were unclear.
-Various explanations have been suggested; in one, Fausta is set jealously against Crispus, as in the anonymous Epitome de Caesaribus, or conversely her adultery, perhaps with the stepson who was close to her in age, is suggested.
+Various explanations have been suggested; in one, Fausta is set against Crispus, as in the anonymous Epitome de Caesaribus, or conversely her adultery, perhaps with the stepson who was close to her in age, is suggested.

 According to the Latin Epitome de Caesaribus and the Ecclesiastical History of Philostorgius (as epitomized by Photius), Fausta was executed by being locked in a bath which was over heated, in connection with the death of Crispus, which "people [thought]" was caused by Fausta's accusation of unclear nature.
 But Constantine, having obtained rule over the whole Roman Empire by remarkable success in wars, ordered his son Crispus to be put to death, at the behest (so people think) of his wife Fausta.
 Later he locked his wife Fausta in overheated baths and killed her, because his mother Helena blamed him out of excessive grief for her grandson.

 Zosimus, on the other hand, suggests adultery as the reason: He killed Crispus, who had been deemed worthy of the rank of Caesar, as I have said before, when he incurred suspicion of having sexual relations with his stepmother Fausta, without taking any notice of the laws of nature.
-Constantine’s mother Helena was distressed at such a grievous event and refused to tolerate the murder of the young man.
+Constantine's mother Helena was distressed at such a grievous event and refused to tolerate the murder of the young man.
 As if to soothe her [feelings] Constantine tried to remedy the evil with a greater evil: having ordered baths to be heated above the normal level, he deposited Fausta in them and brought her out when she was dead.